 TRIBUGÁ

-Participants will begin work on their first of three assignments.
+Participants will begin work on their images and stories.

 After the lesson, participants are welcome to wander and get to know the territory.
 We will have dinner together, share our impressions, questions and learnings.

-Our first activity will be snorkelling with the Guardiens and seeing some local coral while starting on our first assignments.
+Our first activity will be snorkelling with the Guardianes and seeing some local coral while starting on our first assignments.

 After a hearty lunch, we will introduce ourselves to the territory and listen to what she has to share with us (an easy beach hike to a waterfall and only some good water shoes needed, swimsuit, sunscreen, hat and a drybag).